Games Convention Asia

-GCA GAMES CONVENTION ASIA is a major video game exhibition in the Asia-Pacific region.
+Games Convention Asia (GCA) is a major video game exhibition in the Asia-Pacific region.
 It consists of a public exhibition and a conference where the various players in the video game industry network and interact with each other, while showcasing their latest products and services to the public.
 Games Convention Asia serves as an entryway for companies trying to enter the Asian interactive entertainment market.

 The concept behind the convention consists of four pillars: exhibition, business centre, matchmaking area, and GC Asia Conference.
 The GC Asia Conference allows developers and industry experts to exchange knowledge and know-how in panels and lectures and grow their international networks of business connections.

 The event takes place over four days at the Suntec Singapore International Convention and Exhibition Centre in Singapore (September 17–20, 2009) and is organized by LMI Asia Pte Ltd., a subsidiary of Games Convention organizer, Leipziger Messe.
 In April 2008, LMI Asia Pte Ltd was founded in Singapore as an affiliate of LMI GmbH.

 It was announced in March 2010 that the convention will no longer be held beginning from 2010 due to a low demand.

-About Games Convention Asia
+Overview

 Games Convention Asia consists of the Students' Day, the public exhibition and the Games Convention Asia Conference (GCAC).